 - Customers using public computer stations at Baltimore County Public Library must have a Baltimore County Public Library card or have a library card from another Maryland public library that is registered in Baltimore County Public Library.
-Apply for or register a library card at the Circulation Desks of any of our branches.
-Valid identification is needed for registration.
+To apply for a Baltimore County Public Library card, visit the Accounts Desk at any Baltimore County Public Library branch or any Mobile Library Services bookmobile stop.
+Valid current photo identification is needed for registration.
 A library card will provide quick access to computers and may eliminate some time waiting for available stations.

 - Customers must use a library card registered in his/her own name to sign up for a computer at the Computer Sign-Up station.
 Directions for sign up are available at this computer.
 Customers may only use their own personal library card barcode number and must enter the barcode number and their name in the designated spaces.

 - When a computer is assigned to a customer he/she has 7 minutes to revalidate at the assigned computer with his/her barcode.
 If a customer does not revalidate within the time limit, the computer will automatically be reassigned to the next person waiting.

 - All computer sessions last 60 minutes and will be automatically extended in 30-minute increments if there is no waiting list.